How a sprained elbow occurs

 The principles of RICE (rest, ice, compress, elevate) are by far the most effective at treating these injuries.

-However there are specific ways to apply each of the methods to get the best recovery for the elbow itself, both for treating now, and preventing it in the future.
+However, there are specific ways to apply each method to get the best recovery for the elbow itself, both for treating it now and preventing it in the future.

 Step 1: Rest

-Resting the elbow joint is very similar to resting the shoulder.
-Even though it’s not used directly often, it’s indirectly involved in almost every movement of the hand.
+Even though it’s not used directly often, the elbow is indirectly involved in almost every movement of the hand.

 Step 2: Ice